altmetric/cakefindr/06-the-cake-is-not-a-lie.md

 ## The Cake 🍰

-Follow the details in the linked pages above – and when we all sucessfully deploy our applications to our shared Nomad cluster, Team Aleph should be able to decode and display the secret location!
+Follow the details in the linked pages above – and when we all sucessfully deploy our applications to our shared Nomad cluster, Team Four should be able to decode and display the secret location!